Bond University Medicine

 Step 2: This assessment determines who is invited to do a psychometric test.

-Bond University no longer require a UMAT assessment and instead, use their own psychometric test.
+Bond University do not require a UCAT assessment and instead, use their own psychometric test.
 Approximately 50% of applicants are invited to do this on-line test.

 Step 3: The psychometric test results are used to determine who's offered an interview.